Detroit Tigers minor league players: Cristian Santana

-Andrew Sears
+Brady Smith

-Andrew Warren Sears (born October 30, 2002) is an American professional baseball pitcher in the Detroit Tigers organization.
+Brady Scott Smith (born January 27, 2005) is an American professional baseball pitcher in the Detroit Tigers organization.

-Sears attended West Warwick High School in West Warwick, Rhode Island and played college baseball at Rhode Island College and the University of Connecticut.
-He was selected by the Detroit Tigers in the 10th round of the 2023 Major League Baseball draft.
+Smith attended Grainger High School in Rutledge, Tennessee.
+He was selected by the Los Angeles Dodgers in the third round of the 2023 Major League Baseball draft.
+Smith underwent Tommy John surgery and missed the 2024 season.

-Sears made his professional debut with the Florida Complex League Tigers and pitched 2024 with the Lakeland Flying Tigers.
-He started 2025 with the West Michigan Whitecaps before being promoted to the Erie SeaWolves.
+Smith made his professional debut in 2025 with the Arizona Complex League Dodgers and Rancho Cucamonga Quakes.
+He started 2026 with the Ontario Tower Buzzers before being promoted to the Great Lakes Loons.